sasindu-wijesuriya/forensic-voice-comparator/README.md

 ![Block Diagram of MFCC](https://www.researchgate.net/profile/Ismail-Shahin/publication/332408428/figure/fig1/AS:832672989466625@1575536119285/Block-diagram-of-MFCC-algorithm.png)

 For MFCC to accurately compare two voice samples, the voice sample must be pre-processed.
 The voice samples must be filtered, de-noised and should contain only the relevant speech sample.

+# Changes in plan

+## Problems with using the whole speech

+When we apply MFCC for two speakers and find the differences between MFCC coefficients, we get unpredictable numbers.
+This number is heavily dependant on the length of the recording.

+## Solution

+I'm trying to split the speech into words and compare, so that the length of the words is not very different.
+I'm using the pydub library for splitting the speech with the spaces.